Houston Child Custody Lawyer

 Situations leading to modification often include:

-• Either party engaging in criminal activity or behaviors that place the child at risk (e.g., substance abuse)
+- Either party engaging in criminal activity or behaviors that place the child at risk, such as substance abuse

 In Houston, filing to modify a custody order begins in the original court that issued the decree.
 Petitioners need to compile compelling evidence of the material and substantial change.
 This might involve documenting job changes, new marriages, a child’s evolving needs, or a parent’s relocation that significantly affects routine and education.
 A Houston child custody lawyer can help evaluate your case, identify the proper documentation, and build a compelling argument tailored to the standards and expectations of local judges.
 Our team thoroughly assesses each client's unique situation and offers honest feedback about what to expect before and after filing for modification.